xnaxe29/Voigt_HIH2_abs_fitter/README.md

 This is a GUI code that takes in a spectra from a source file and estimate any absorption feature from HI, H2 and other ions as well.
 However, the GUI features are currently available only for HI and H2 rest frame UV absorption.
 The code further lets you draw a continuum by hand for an initial guess on the column densitities of HI and rotational levels of H2/HD.

 Required dependancies -
 This is a simple python code (version - 2.7).
-Due to issues in running matplotlib widges in version 3, unfortuantely the code might not work in python 3.
+Due to issues in running matplotlib widget in version 3, unfortuantely the code might not work in python 3.
 However, experts are welcome to change the code and try.
 Here are the required python modules for your reference -

 numpy